sierraCode397/Analytics-Rules/README.md

 - A personal Azure account (A tenant)
 - A subscription that allows you to use these services:
   - Storage account
+  - Create a container inside the storage account
   - Key vault
   - Create and delete resources groups
   - Log Analytics workspace